Franz Strauss: Life and career

-Strauss's musical preferences were strongly classical; he loved the music of Mozart above all other, and also particularly admired Haydn, Beethoven, and Schubert.
+Strauss's musical preferences were strongly classical; he loved the music of Mozart above all other, and also particularly admired Haydn, Beethoven, Schubert and Weber.
 He was not in sympathy with the new music of Wagner which his sovereign and employer, Ludwig II of Bavaria, assiduously promoted with productions at the Court Opera.
-Strauss's antipathy to modern music influenced the early development of his son, Richard, who began as a composer in a traditional vein, not finding himself drawn to modernism until he had left paternal influence behind him during his time at Munich University.
+Strauss's antipathy to modern music influenced the early development of his son, Richard, who began as a composer in a traditional vein, not finding himself drawn to modernism until he had left paternal influence behind him during his time at the Ludwig-Maximilians-Universität München.

 Despite his personal distaste for Wagner, both as a man and a musician, Strauss's strict professionalism drove him to devote all his technical mastery to the important horn solos in Wagner's operas.
 He led the horn section in the premieres of Tristan und Isolde, Das Rheingold, and Die Walküre.
 Wagner said, "Strauss is a detestable fellow but when he blows his horn one cannot sulk with him."

 In 1882, at the conductor Hermann Levi's invitation, Strauss played in the premiere of Parsifal at Bayreuth.
 After a bad attack of influenza, Strauss was unable to play the horn for 18 months, but continued to play in the Court Opera orchestra as a violist, in which capacity he took part in the first performance in Munich of Wagner's Tannhäuser.

 In 1875, Strauss was elected conductor of the amateur orchestra, the "Wilde Gung'l", a post he held for 21 years.
 Among the players was his son, who learned the practicalities of orchestration there, and wrote some of his first compositions for the orchestra.

 Strauss retired from the opera orchestra in 1889, though he continued his conducting and taught for some years thereafter.
 He died in Munich at the age of 83.